It's time to bring high-speed fiber internet to Shutesbury!

 - Police details during construction

 - Pole application fees to Verizon and National Grid/Western Mass Electric.
-The application fees are required of the town if when use the utility companies’ existing poles.
+The application fees are required when the town use’s the utility companies’ existing poles.

 - “Make ready” work done by Verizon and National Grid/Western Mass Electric.
 This involves moving their existing equipment where necessary and preparing their poles for the addition of our fiber optic cables.